stolostron/submariner-addon/docs/prerequisites.md

 1. Please refer to the [GCP section](#gcp) for the prerequisites configurations using the credentials of the Service Account `osd-ccs-admin`.

-## VMware vSphere and Bare Metal
+## VMware vSphere

 1. At least one of the clusters should have a publicly routable IP address designated to the Gateway node.
 2. The default ports used by IPsec are 4500/UDP and 500/UDP.
 If firewalls that block the default ports, should set custom non-standard ports like 4501/UDP and 501/UDP.
+See [SubmarinerConfig](submarinerConfig.md) for more details.